tinymce/tinymce-docs/advanced/creating-a-plugin.md

 layout: default
 title: Create a Plugin for TinyMCE
 title_nav: Create a Plugin
+description_short: Introducing plugin creation, with an example.
+description: A short introduction to creating plugins for TinyMCE along with an example plugin.
+keywords: plugin js
 ---

 Creating plugins in TinyMCE is pretty simple this tutorial tries to outline some of the basic concepts of creating a plugin.
 For more details consult the API documentation and check the existing plugins we ship with the core.